joakimoh/AtomTapeUtils/README.md

 The ScanTape utility enables you do to do the opposite as mentioned above.
 The flag -bbm needs to be used if the disc image containts BBC Micro programs.
 Otherwise it is assumed that it contains Acorn Atom programs.
 Such generated disc images have been tested to work with Atomulator and BeebEm but other emulators might work as well (if the support the SSD/DSD format).

+# MMBUtil

+The utility MMBUtil is able to decode and encode MMB files (stores multiple BBC Micro SSD/DSD disk images into a single, containerized file).
+When you decode an MMB file, the resulting SSD/DSD files will be put in one directory.
+In a similar way, when you want to create a single MMB file you should put all the SSD/DSD files you want to include in a single directory before enoding them.